mbudisic/pstuts-rag/BLOGPOST.md

 # ...
 ```

 The line `if c.page_content in chunk_s.page_content` is key.
-It works on the idea that the text of an original, timed sentence will be inside the text of the bigger Kamradt Chunk it is part of.
-This direct search works because the Kamradt Chunk is usually made of several original sentences put together.
+It works on the idea that the text of an original, timed sentence will be inside the text of the bigger Kamradt chunk it is part of.
+This direct search works because the Kamradt chunk is usually made of several original sentences put together.

-After finding all original sentences (`subchunks`) that make up a Kamradt Chunk, we get their times:
+After finding all original sentences (`subchunks`) that make up a Kamradt chunk, we get their times:

 ```python
 # Part of chunk_transcripts in datastore.py